Tim Scully: Investigation, arrest, and trial

 In May 1969 Tim Scully was arrested in California for the 1968 Denver lab.
 The search was eventually ruled illegal, but Scully decided to retire from clandestine chemistry and pursue electronic design instead.
 In 1969 Scully formed his own corporation, Aquarius Electronics, and he was president and sole designer from 1971–1976.

 The government had been building a case against Nick Sand, Tim Scully's partner in the 1969 Windsor lab, since late 1971.
 In early 1973 Billy Hitchcock was threatened with 24 years in prison for tax evasion if he didn't help the government convict the prime movers of the LSD cartel.
 Hitchcock provided evidence and testified against Scully and Sand, and they were both indicted in April 1973.
 Scully's defense was that he was producing ALD-52, which was legal, and not the controlled substance LSD-25.
 Scully lost the case and was convicted and sentenced to 20 years in prison in 1974.
 Scully's appeals ran out in late 1976, so he sold his stock in his company and began serving prison time in early 1977.

 Scully spent his time in prison helping design and build biofeedback and interface systems for the non-vocal handicapped.
 He also received a Ph.D. in psychology from the regionally accredited Humanistic Psychology Institute in 1979.
 Following the reduction of his sentence to ten years, he was released from prison on parole in August 1979.

 Later life

 Following his release from prison, Scully was a lecturer in parapsychology at John F. Kennedy University (where he co-taught a course on psychotechnology and computers) and held a part-time appointment as an assistant research psychologist in the psychophysiology laboratory at the University of California, San Francisco's Langley Porter Psychiatric Institute.
-As the founder of Pacific Bionic Systems (reformed in 1980 as Mendocino Microcomputers, with Scully continuing as president and chairman), he consulted with such diverse entities as the Esalen Institute and the Children's Television Workshop on database management and computer games.
+As the founder of Pacific Bionic Systems (reformed in 1980 as Mendocino Microcomputers, with Scully continuing as president and chairman), he consulted with such diverse entities as the Esalen Institute and the Children's Television Workshop (now Sesame Workshop) on database management and computer games.
 He has published eight articles on the topic of biofeedback and as many on technical computer topics.

 He has retired from his career with Autodesk as an AutoCAD dealer (1983-1987), consultant (1987-2000) and senior software developer (2000-2005) and is currently researching a book on the underground history of LSD.

+In film

+Scully and Sand are the subjects of the 2015 documentary The Sunshine Makers.